16 Best Beaches in San Diego for Families with Kids of All Ages

 Batiquitos Lagoon is across the highway.

-A beautiful beach in a relatively undeveloped area, South Ponto Beach is a Carlsbad beach home to some dunes that make parts of the beach feel secluded.
+A beautiful beach in a what feels like a relatively undeveloped area, South Ponto Beach is a Carlsbad beach home to some dunes that make parts of the beach feel secluded.

 The sunset over South Ponto is one you won’t want to miss, so grab a free parking spot by the southern edge of the beach and experience a natural work of art over the shoreline.